 Experience Elephant Seals, Weekends and holidays, late-December through March.
 Docents will be stationed at the Elephant Seal Overlook from 11 am to 4 pm.
 View an elephant seal colony through binoculars and scopes.
 Ask volunteer docents about the amazing adaptations and life cycles of northern elephant seals.
 A special slide program about elephant seals may be available at the Lifeboat Station at Chimney Rock, depending on staffing availability.
 Check at one of the Visitor Centers for whether the slide program is being offered.
 The slide program lasts about 30 minutes.

-Annual Point Reyes Christmas Bird Count for Kids, Sunday, January 7, ages 3-18, Gather your fledglings for this half-day event celebrating nature, parks, education and outdoor family fun.
-The event brings together all the basic elements to introduce the next generation of stewards to birding, the importance of birds in the ecosystem, and the annual tradition of bird counts., registration is limited, Clem Miller Environmental Education Center, Point Reyes Station.
+Annual Point Reyes Christmas Bird Count for Kids, Sunday, January 13, ages 3-18, Gather your fledglings for this half-day event celebrating nature, parks, education and outdoor family fun.
+The event brings together all the basic elements to introduce the next generation of stewards to birding, the importance of birds in the ecosystem, and the annual tradition of bird counts., registration is limited, Red Barn, 1 Bear Valley Road, Point Reyes Station.

 These are some of my favorite things to do with kids at Point Reyes National Seashore.
 Do you have any favorites?